hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Thank you

-[22:58:21](#16161083014972TMzle:gitter.im) <hiiamboris (NOT THIS ONE)>: man you *love* long verbose functions í ½í¸ƒ
+[22:58:21](#16161083014972TMzle:gitter.im) <hiiamboris (NOT THIS ONE)>: man you *love* long verbose functions ğŸ˜ƒ

 [22:58:49](#16161083294975nyxmc:gitter.im) <hiiamboris (NOT THIS ONE)>: like this one